Frequently Asked Questions About the Family Reunification Parole Processes

 Q14.
 What if a derivative beneficiary was not included on the approved Form I-130?
 Can I submit a Form I-134A on their behalf as a derivative beneficiary?

-If a principal beneficiary married or had a child after we approved the underlying Form I-130, you may also file Form I-134A to request to be a supporter and initiate the family reunification parole process for the principal beneficiary’s spouse or child under age 21 (often referred to as add-on derivatives).
+If a principal beneficiary married or had a child after we approved the Form I-130 filed on their behalf, you may also file Form I-134A to request to be a supporter and initiate the family reunification parole process for the principal beneficiary’s spouse or child under age 21 (often referred to as add-on derivatives).
 Certain circumstances may affect eligibility.
 Please see the “Eligibility” section of the Family Reunification Parole Processes webpage for more information.

 Q15.
 Is there a specific income requirement for Form I-134A under the family reunification parole processes?